Alaskan Malamute Fencing Height Requirements: Complete Garden Guide

 So, now we know the required height for your Alaskan Malamutes fence, what kind of fence should you actually buy?

-First of all, it’s important to get a fence that’s strong enough to withstand your Alaskan Malamute stood up against it.
-Malamutes are often nosy and may peer into your neighbour’s garden to investigate strange sounds or smells.
+First of all, it’s important to get a fence that’s strong enough to withstand your Alaskan Malamute standing up against it.
+Malamutes are often nosy and may peer into your neighbor’s garden to investigate strange sounds or smells.

 This means your fence will need to be made from a strong and sturdy material that can repeatedly hold up against your Malamute jumping up on it.

-An affordable, sturdy and attractive option is a wooden fence.
-Wooden fences are commonly used by large breed owners as they can be built quickly and can be fixed securely into the ground.
+An affordable, sturdy, and attractive option is a wooden fence.
+Large breed owners commonly use wooden fences as they can be built quickly and can be fixed securely into the ground.

 The large number of wood options and the ability to paint or stain them also means you are bound to find a fencing option that suits your garden.